-The two new AGR-PUDs in the West Hyder area that are proposed to be established, which will have their entire 60/40 preserve area requirements satisfied through land allocated from the WCRO, and are listed below.
+The new AGR-PUD in the West Hyder area proposed to be established, which will have their entire 60/40 preserve area requirements satisfied through land allocated from the WCRO, is as follows:

-- West Hyder AGR-PUD (Control Number 2022-005) is proposed for a 477-acre development area located on the west side of SR-7, south of Atlantic Avenue, north of Clint Moore Road.
+• West Hyder AGR-PUD (Control Number 2022-005) is proposed for a 582-acre development area located on the west side of SR-7, south of Atlantic Avenue, north of Clint Moore Road.
 The southern boundary of the parcel is also the boundary of the Agricultural Reserve.
 The proposed development area is currently comprised mostly of existing AGR-PUD Preserve areas and is in active agriculture.
 The project is proposed to be a 60/40 AGR-PUD.
-The development is proposed as a 55+ age restricted community of 1,000 dwelling units. - West Hyder Civic AGR-PUD (Control Number 2022-004) is proposed for approximately 105acre development on the west side of SR-7, approximately 1.3 miles south of Atlantic Avenue.
-The proposed development area is currently comprised mostly of existing AGR-PUD Preserve areas and is in active agriculture.
-The project is proposed to be a 60/40 AGR-PUD, with 277 dwelling units designated as workforce housing.
-Additionally, 32 acres are proposed for public civic uses and 12 acres are proposed for private civic uses.
-Civic requirements for the 1,000unit West Hyder AGR-PUD are proposed to be fulfilled within this Civic AGR-PUD
+The development is proposed as a 55+ age restricted community of 1,000 dwelling units, as well as a significant civic component, including public and private civic uses.
+The civic uses are proposed to include 277 units of workforce housing, three County civic pods totaling approximately 25 acres, and a private civic pod of approximately eight acres.

-The Indian Trails Grove WCR-PUD (Control Number 2002-90045), approved in 2019 consistent with the 2016 amendment, is accordingly proposed for reduction consistent with this amendment (from 3,897 units to 2,612 units, and reducing commercial uses from 350,000 sq. ft. to 233,500 sq. ft.), and modifying the development order consistent with the proposed Conceptual Plan.
+The Indian Trails Grove WCR-PUD (Control Number 2002-90045) was approved in 2019 consistent with the 2016 amendment; accordingly, it is proposed for reduction consistent with this proposed amendment (from 3,897 units to 2,612 units, and reducing commercial uses from 350,000 sq. ft. to 233,500 sq. ft.), and modifying the development order consistent with the proposed Conceptual Plan.